faqro/uscor-lang/README.md

 I was bored.
 Ignore the exorbitant amount of underscores in code

+## How to use
+- First make sure that you have the GNU Compiler Collection installed.
+Windows users can install MinGW.
+Most Linux distros have g++ preinstalled, otherwise you can install it with `sudo apt-get install g++`.
+The steps necessary to get the GNU Compiler running on macOS go beyond the scope of this readme, but it should be possible following a tutorial of some kind.
+- There are two ways to compile a .usc program.
+- You can double click the .exe file for the compiler, which will ask for the address of the .usc file to be compiled
+- You can run the compiler as a command line tool.
+If you do this, you have options:
+    - `-i` specifies the input .usc file
+	- `-o` specifies the output .exe file
+	- `-c` tells the compiler you do not want to delete the .cpp file generated.

 ## Methods/Functions
 | Method/Function  | Parameters | Output | Explanation |
 | ------------- | ------------- | ------------- | ------------- |